-Pub Poker Explained
+Free Pub Poker Explained

-Pub poker leagues have been springing up all over the world since Chris Moneymaker won the 2003 WSOP Main Event.
+Bar or pub poker leagues have been springing up all over the world since Chris Moneymaker won the 2003 WSOP Main Event.
 It's become a viable business in many areas.

-A pub poker league could be compared to a band that plays at bars and pubs.
+- A pub poker league could be compared to a band that plays at bars and pubs.
 The bar pays the band to play on a certain night of the week with hopes to attract a crowd to the bar to watch the performance, eat the food and drink the drinks.

-The poker league is created when points are kept for player finish positions.
+- The poker league is created when points are kept for player finish positions.
 Daily winners get bar cash, poker chips and other prizes as well as points.
 The higher you finish the more you win and the more points you get.

 There are many different business models that have been successful.